richardmorrey/flap/README.md

 # FLying is A Privelege

 ## Overview
 FLAP is a non-judgemental system/process for reducing global air travel in order to help save the planet.
-This reposiory includes an implementation of the core FLAP algorithm together with a modelling tool to exercise it and other information about FLAP.
+This repository includes an implementation of the core FLAP algorithm together with a modelling tool to exercise it and other information about FLAP.
 For a gentle introduction please go to http://www.flapyourarms.org .

 ## Getting Started
 The best way to get started with FLAP is to install and run the modelling tool, flapmodel, on Linux.
 Follow these steps.